Tanujch03/Cryto-Price-Alert/README.md

 # Frontend

 ```
-this is used for running the frontend server
+this is used for running the frontend server:
 npm run dev
 ```

 # Backend
 ## Routes
 ```
-POST /api/users/register
+POST /api/users/register - used for registering

-POST /api/users/signin
+POST /api/users/signin  - used for signing in

-POST /api/alerts/set-alert
+POST /api/alerts/set-alert - used for setting up the alarm

-PUT /api/alerts/history
+PUT /api/alerts/history - used for getting the history.
 ```

 ## .ENV